Office 365, SharePoint Online and My Data

 A major area of concern about Office 365 is the lack of understanding about how and where the data itself is stored and what proactive measures are being taken to ensure that your data is safe.

-As part of our research and our ongoing consulting efforts at EPC Group in relation to Microsoft SharePoint 2013and Office 365, we were able to take a tour of an Office 365 data center/facility and hear firsthand from Microsoft some of the steps they are taking to help customers feel at ease about their data.
+As part of our research and our ongoing consulting efforts at EPC Group in relation to Microsoft SharePoint 2013 and Office 365 roadmap development, we were able to take a tour of an Office 365 data center/facility and hear firsthand from Microsoft some of the steps they are taking to help customers feel at ease about their data.

 The following section details what Microsoft is doing in terms of protecting data within Office 365, as well as the precautions they are taking to address these security concerns.